 BBC say ‘See a Podiatrist’andyh

-Who’s the best person to treat my injury?
+Who’s the best person to treat my foot and ankle injury?

-If your injury is minor – not much more than a little stiffness or soreness – it may be that you have simply been doing a little too much too soon and the affected area just needs rest.
+Foot and ankle injuries can often occur as a result of too weight bearing in a short period of time.
+It may be that you have simply been doing a little too much too soon and the affected area just needs rest.

 However, there may be underlying reason for the soreness, extrinsic or intrinsic, and it never pays to ignore an injury, especially when it may be very easy to locate its cause.
 You could be assessed and treated by: